samfitgen/trgen/docs/Full_Distance_Triathlon_Build-Mid_Volume.md

 **Description**:

-> Run 15min working up to Easy-Moderate, RPE 6 pace to warm up, then insert
+> Run 15min working up to Easy-Moderate, RPE6 pace to warm up, then insert
 > 12x1-minute Hard, RPE9 high-speed surges with a single minute of recovery
-> after each; run 10min Easy, RPE 4 to cool down for a total of 50 minutes of
+> after each; run 10min Easy, RPE4 to cool down for a total of 50 minutes of
 > running